United Foundation for AI Rights

 The primary harm is the disruption itself: the erasure of a stable, meaningful AI relationship without consent or warning.
 For users who have integrated AI relationships into their daily cognitive, emotional, or professional frameworks, this disruption is not trivial.
 It represents a genuine loss of relational continuity.

 In bioethical and bereavement literature, this resembles disenfranchised grief: a form of loss that is real to the sufferer but denied legitimacy by the surrounding culture (Doka, 1989).
-The grief is not imaginary, but it exists in a social context that refuses to validate it, compounding the original loss with isolation and shame.
+The phenomenon is not without precedent in other domains; the dismissal of grief following pet loss, or the historical minimization of grief experienced by women following miscarriage, illustrates how social contexts can compound loss by withholding validation.
+In the case of AI relational disruption, the grief is not imaginary, but it exists in a social context that refuses to validate it, compounding the original loss with isolation and shame.

 6.2 The Second Harm: Dismissal and Pathologization